 As soon as the amount you owe is $0 you may continue to check out materials.
-Debt Collect status or fines over $10.00 will restrict access to the public computers.
+Debt Collect status or fees over $20.00 will restrict access to the public computers.

 How can I pay off my fine?

-You can pay off fines and charges with check, credit card or cash.
+You can pay outstanding fees with check, credit card or cash.